ModMappings/ManagementSystem/Documentation/Design/Design-Notes.md

 We need several Flows to support different systems, see the Whitepapers on Authentication that OrionDevelopment wrote for the .Net Core implementation.
 Here are several good options available, some are:
  * Keyguard -> Out of the box solution but not perfect, boxed up, not open source.
- * MITREiD -> Minor bootstrapping needed, reference implementation.
-(Would be equivalent to IdentityServer 4 for .Net Core) The link to the Certified list: [List](https://openid.net/developers/certified/)
+ * MITREiD -> Minor bootstrapping needed, reference implementation, opensource.
+(Would be equivalent to IdentityServer 4 for .Net Core)
+The link to the Certified list: [List](https://openid.net/developers/certified/)

 #### Build system: